 Verifiers are professionals from an independent agency who will visit your business to check you are selling safe and suitable food.
 Before we register your food business, you need to choose a verifier.
 Ask them for confirmation that they will verify your business and include this in your registration application.

 MPI maintains a list of verifiers who can verify your business.

 For more information, please view the MPI web page Information on National Programmes.
-Here we recommend that you download and implement the guidance documents that MPI have provided or contact Food and Health Standards for further advice.
+Here we recommend that you download and implement the guidance documents that MPI have provided or call for assistance.